 The intimate and very human scale of the cruising experience on board the Hebridean Princess offers many advantages.
 The first, already referred to, is that you soon find yourself sailing with people you know, quickly developing friendships with fellow passengers and with the crew who do so much to ensure your cruise is a memorable one.

-Perhaps most importantly, however, is that a maximum of 50 passengers means that you can visit places without spoiling their essential character.
-50 people are easily absorbed in even the smallest of the settlements the Hebridean Princess visits: and when landing on an island with a tiny population such as Ulva Rum or Eigg you find you are still able to spread out and enjoy the place in its own right.
-The same cannot be said of large cruise ships you sometimes see landing hundreds of passengers from a fleet of tenders in somewhere like Tobermory and literally swamping the place.
+Perhaps most importantly, however, is that a maximum of 48 guests means that you can visit places without spoiling their essential character.
+This number of people is easily absorbed in even the smallest of the settlements the Hebridean Princess visits: and when landing on an island with a tiny population such as Ulva Rum or Eigg you find you are still able to spread out and enjoy the place in its own right.

 The dining experience on board the Hebridean Princess is superb.
 Fine dining is the order of the day and during the course of a week you will work your way through a hugely varied set of menus.
-The seafood is especially noteworthy, and the Hebridean Princess's pastry chef is outstanding by the standards of the very best hotels in the country.
 With, typically, a week on board, you will probably find you have to pace yourself in order to enjoy the food to the extent it deserves.
 It is quite possible to have large lunches and dinners following full breakfasts every day: and fit morning coffee and afternoon tea into the gaps at a pinch.
 But the lunch menu also offers lighter options and after a day or so you are likely to find yourself favouring them.
 We also found the afternoons tended to work better if we avoided the excellent daily selection of house wines until dinner: but like everything else on board, this is a choice for the individual.

 The country house feel is helped by a dress code for dinner which, after an informal first night, is "jacket and tie" most evenings, and dinner jacket (or kilt) for men and equivalent for women for Gala Dinners, of which there are usually two on a week-long cruise.

-The Hebridean Princess has 30 cabins across four decks.
+The Hebridean Princess has 28 cabins across four decks.
 One is a suite with an additional day room.
-14 have twin or 6ft wide double beds; five have double beds; two are singles available for sale as doubles; and nine are singles.
-All but two of the singles, which share a bathroom, have en suite facilities.
-14 of the cabins have bathrooms complete with baths with overhead showers: while 14 have bathrooms complete with showers.
+14 have twin or 6ft wide double beds; five have double beds; one is a single available for sale as a double; and eight are singles.
 The other major factor to bear in mind when selecting a cabin is the view on offer.
-The 15 cabins (including two singles) on the Promenade and Princess Decks have windows, including one which opens.
+The cabins on the Promenade and Princess Decks have windows, including one which opens.
 Four of them also have a private balcony area accessed via a door from the cabin.
-The nine cabins (three double/twin and six single) on the Waterfront Deck have at least two opening portholes.
-And the three double/twin and three single cabins on the Hebridean Deck come without windows or portholes, but with plenty of ventilation.
+The cabins on the Waterfront Deck have at least two opening portholes.
+And the cabins on the Hebridean Deck come without windows or portholes, but with plenty of ventilation.

-Although operating as a cruise ship for a quarter of a century, Hebridean Princess was actually built in 1964 at the now long closed shipyard of Hall Russell in Aberdeen.
-She started life as the car ferry "Columba" for David MacBrayne Ltd capable of accommodating 50 cars and up to 870 passengers: with a secondary and much less publicised role as a floating seat of Scottish government should the Cold War turn hot.
+Although operating as a cruise ship since 1989, Hebridean Princess was actually built in 1964 at the now long closed shipyard of Hall Russell in Aberdeen.
+She started life as the car ferry Columba for David MacBrayne Ltd capable of accommodating 50 cars and up to 870 passengers: with a secondary and much less publicised role as a floating seat of Scottish government should the Cold War turn hot.
 She spent much of her working life linking Oban with Mull and other islands, and she retired as a car ferry in 1988.
-The following year she emerged as the Hebridean Princess and has been cruising Scottish waters - with occasional excursions to England, Ireland and Norway - ever since.
+The following year she emerged as the Hebridean Princess and has been cruising Scottish waters - with occasional excursions to more distant destinations - ever since.

 Visitor InformationHebridean Island Cruises